SAP-archive/BUILD/Contributing.md

 To report a bug, do the following:

-1. Prior to reporting the bug, please review the guidelines <a href="#Guidelines for Bug Reports"> Guidelines for Bug Reports</a>.
+1. Prior to reporting the bug, please review the <a href="#Guidelines for Bug Reports"> Guidelines for Bug Reports</a>.

-2. Add an issue in the Issue Tracker of the relevant Norman sub-project.
+2. Bugs can be reported using the GitHub Issue Tracker for each sub-project.
+To report a bug, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
 For links to each sub-projects, click <a href="#Useful Links"></a>here.

-3. Label Issue as Bug.
+3. Label the issue as a <b>Bug</b>.

-"Add Description and Details according to the Contribution Guidelines "
-If possible reference the Bug to the relevant Backlog Item using issue #

-Check the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
-You might be able to provide further information, or a hint that helps other contributors understand the bug.
-This is a great way to get acquainted with the project.
-You might want to fix a bug.
-For more information, see <a href="#Fix Bugs">    Fix Bugs</a>.

-You can contribute by simply reporting bugs you encountered when using Project Norman.
-Check the Issue Tracker in repository for the Project Norman sub-project for bugs you are interested in fixing.
-Consider issues that are currently being fixed aswell if they interest you, because the contributor responsible might appreciate the offer of assistance.

-For more comprehensive guidelines on reporting bugs, please refer to <a href="#How Do I Report Bugs?">    How Do I Report Bugs?</a> section.

-You might identify and bugs you want to fix.
-Great!
-For guidelines on contributing a fix, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">    How Do I Make Changes to Product Norman Sub-Projects?</a> section.

-Bugs can be reported and tracked using the GitHub Issue Tracker for each sub-project.
-To report a bug, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
-For links to Issue Trackers for each of the Project Noman sub-project, see <a href="#Useful Links">    Useful Links</a>.

-For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a>.

-Please review the guidelines below before submitting an bug.

-**Note**: These guidelines were adapted from the [SAP UI5 Open Source Contributing documentation](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md).

-##<a name="Guidelines for Bug Reports"></a> Guidelines for Bug Reports

-We appreciate all efforts to notify us if something goes wrong.
-However, we have limited capacity, we give priority to bugs well-reported bugs.
-Following the guidelines below will ensure that your bug gets the highest priority from community developers.

-Please conform you bug report to the following:
- 1. **Only real bugs**: please do your best to make sure to only report real bugs.
-You should not report:
-   * bugs caused by application code or any code outside Project Norman.
-   * bugs that you cannot reproduce.
-   * something that behaves just different from what you expected.
-A bug is when something behaves different than specified.
-When in doubt, ask in a forum.
-   * requests for help in achieving a task in Project Norman.
-Please use a support forum like stackoverflow to request help.
-   * feature requests.
-Features requests are removed from the project Issue Tracker automatically.
-For information on proposing new features or enhancments, see the [Contribution](https://github.wdf.sap.corp/Norman/Norman/blob/dev/Contribution.md) document.
- 2. **No duplicates**: please search the Issue Tracker and make sure you bug has been reported previously.
- 3. **Title**: please make sure the title reflects the issue, so that at a glance the community can identify whether it may be relevant to them.
+3. Enter a title that summarizes the issue, so that at a glance the community can identify whether it may be relevant to them.
 For example, if reporting that a feature on the Projects UI is displaying incorrectly, use 'Display issue with Projects UI', rather than 'UI Issue'.
-In addition,
+In addition, if the issue is related to a particular backlog item, please include the backlog issue number in the title.

- 4. **Good summary**: please ensure the summary is specific to the bug.
+4. Enter a summary is specific to the bug.
- 5. **Current bug**: the bug can be reproduced in the most current version.
-Please state the tested version!
- 6. **Reproducible bug**: Please provide steps to reproduce the error, including:
-   * a URL to access the example
-   * any required user/password information.
-However, please ensure you don't reveal any proprietary security credentials.
-   * detailed and complete step-by-step instructions to reproduce the bug
- 7. **Precise description**:
-   * precisely state the expected and the actual behavior
-   * give information about the used browser/device and its version, if possible also the behavior in other browsers/devices
-   * if the bug is appears on a UI, please attach a screenshot with callouts describing the problem.
-   * generally give as much additional information as possible.
-(But find the right balance: don not invest hours for a very obvious and easy to solve bug.
-When in doubt, give more information.)
- 8. **Minimal example**: it is highly encouraged to provide a minimal example to reproduce.
- 9. **Only one bug per report**: open different tickets for different bugs

-You are encouraged to use [this template](https://github.wdf.sap.corp/Norman/Norman/blob/master/bug_report_template.md).

-Please report bugs in English, so all users can understand them.

 ### Quick Checklist for Bug Reports